roshansingh/roshansingh.github.io/_posts/2014-07-06-solo-ride-to-horsley-hills.md

 categories:
   - Travel
 tags:
-  - horsley hills
+  - horsley-hills
-  - Motorcycle trip
+  - Motorcycle-trip
-  - travel log
+  - travel-log
 ---
 <span style="color: #333333;">It was a lazy Sunday morning and I was cleaning my flat.
 My cousin called me up and said that he is driving from Bhillai to Tirupathi and asked me to meet him at Tirupathi.
 I told him that I would check if I was free and let him know.
 I just wanted to check the distance from Bangalore to Tirupathi 😉 It was around 260 km.
 Then I logged on to BB to check if there is anything in between to to make a quick stop.
 There it was &#8211; Horsley Hills.
 Looked up google for photos, it looked interesting.
 Called my cousin to confirm the trip.</span>